nascopie/portfolio/README.md

-This is a portfolio of different little programs I have wrote.
+This is a portfolio of differents little programs I have wrote.
 They are mostly reconnaissance tools for pentester and sysadmin.